earlchew/ssh-double-agent/README.md

 the primary agent.

-The **ssh-double-agent** is useful for scenarios where the keys must be available in an agent, but only retained for the duration of a particular session.
-Rather than adding the key to the GUI keyring, the **ssh-double-agent** can be used to stage a transient agent, while also providing access to keys already loaded into the GUI keyring.
+The **ssh-double-agent** is useful for scenarios where the keys must be added to an agent, but only retained for the duration of a session.
+Rather than adding the key to the GUI keyring, a **ssh-double-agent** can be used to stage a transient agent, while also providing readonly access to keys already loaded into the GUI keyring.

 ## Getting Started